Spiral Journey International Facilitator Development Program

 Application Process:

-Applications are accepted on a first come, first serve basis, April through August 5th with a $50 ($75 after June 30th) non-refundable application fee.
-The application process includes an online or phone interview to mutually assess whether the course is a good “fit” for your learning goals and life situation.
+Applications are accepted on a first come, first serve basis, May through August 15th with a $50 non-refundable application fee.
+The application process includes an online or phone interview to mutually assess whether the course is a good “fit” for your learning goals and life situation as well as whether your experience will support you on this journey.

 Tuition: